United-Codes/cloudofficeprint-python/README.md

 The documentation for this SDK can be found inside the `docs/cloudofficeprint/` folder on [Github](https://github.com/United-Codes/cloudofficeprint-python).
 If you want to generate this documentation yourself, you can run the following command (after installing pdoc: `pip install pdoc3`) in the project directory:
 `pdoc --html --force --output-dir docs/ cloudofficeprint/`

-The full Cloud documentation can be found at the [Cloud Office Print docs](https://www.cloudofficeprint.com/docs/).
+The full Cloud Office Print documentation can be found at the [Cloud Office Print docs](https://www.cloudofficeprint.com/docs/).

 # Tests
 To check if everything works, you can run the tests.